 School Loop offers Directory Service integration to districts using any LDAP (Lightweight Directory Access Protocol) versions.
 This article explains how this integration works and shares related articles for managing its configuration.

-School Loop uses LDAP to create a secure authentication process with your directory services (for instance, Active Directory).
-Via a secure web service, users will log in with the username and password assigned by you.
-All policies and practices relating to usernames and passwords are managed through your directory services.
+School Loop uses LDAP to create a secure authentication process with your directory services (for instance, Active Directory) through a secure web service with users logging in with the username and password assigned by the district.
+All policies and practices relating to usernames and passwords are managed through the district's directory services.

-An added benefit is that each time a user logs in to School Loop using their Active Directory credentials, their first name, last name, email address, and login name listed in their School Loop account automatically syncs with their AD account.
-This syncing also occurs whenever the activate user list (discussed below) is opened.
+Each time a user logs in to School Loop using their Active Directory credentials, their first name, last name, email address and login name listed in their School Loop account automatically sync with their AD account.

 For student accounts, there is an option to disable syncing of email addresses, which allows students to use an email address of their choosing with their School Loop account.